 While companies like AWS have their hand in almost everything, smaller companies are allowed to have a more narrowed focus and create the most effective strategy for their unique solution.

-- Tailored Services: Larger companies tend to have a generic, one-size fits all price.
+- Larger companies tend to have a generic, one-size fits all price.
 However, since smaller providers usually have to do more to survive, they will often make tailored solutions based on your specific needs, budget, and requirements.

 - Innovative Solutions: